Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 Growing up in Oklahoma, Olivas-Bejarano's parents had warned him that one day his citizenship might come into question.

-But it wasn't until he saw other students taking a drivers education course that it hit him: he was undocumented, and that meant he'd be afforded fewer opportunities than his American peers.
+But it wasn't until he saw other students taking a drivers education course that it hit him: He was undocumented, and that meant he'd be afforded fewer opportunities than his American peers.

-"I was all excited like, 'Oh I get to sign up for this class.
-I would get my driver's license.'
+"I was all excited, like, 'Oh, I get to sign up for this class.'
+I would get my driver's license.
 And that's when my parents were like, 'Well, no. You're not going to go through the normal steps like everybody else.
 Things aren't gonna be the same as everybody else.' "

-That was his life, living in limbo, until a shift in immigration policy gave him a chance to stay in the U.S.
+That was his life, living in limbo, until a shift in immigration policy gave him a chance to stay in the United States.

 The shift came with the creation of the Deferred Action for Childhood Arrivals program, known as DACA, in 2012.
-The program allowed Olivas-Bejarano — and hundreds of thousands like him who were brought to the U.S. as children — to remain in the country legally, free from the threat of having to leave the country they called home.
+The program allowed Olivas-Bejarano — and hundreds of thousands like him who were brought to the U.S. as children — to remain in the U.S. legally, free from the threat of having to leave the country they called home.

-Olivas-Bejarano says he remembers the day that DACA was announced by former President Obama.
+Olivas-Bejarano says he remembers the day that DACA was announced by then-President Barack Obama.

-"I literally called my boss and she didn't even have to know what I was calling about.
+"I literally called my boss, and she didn't even have to know what I was calling about.
 She was just like, 'I know, I heard!
 I'm so excited, I'm so excited!' "

-"I was just like crying in my car after work just like 'Oh my God, something's finally happening.' "
+"I was just like crying in my car after work, just like, 'Oh my God, something's finally happening.' "

 But then in 2014 and 2016, he was caught driving drunk, misdemeanors that the Obama administration didn't prioritize as deportable offenses.